AFRICAN ELECTIONS DATABASE

 -Many sites post the provisional final results that are released soon after an election.
 On this site, provisional results are posted until the definitive results (usually one to two weeks after the election) are released.

-Example: In Ghana's most recent presidential election, held on 7 December 2004, the provisional final results gave incumbent President John Kufuor 52.75% of the vote.
+Example: In Ghana's 2004 presidential election, held on 7 December 2004, the provisional final results gave incumbent President John Kufuor 52.75% of the vote.
 The definitive results, which were released on 2 January 2005, gave him 52.45%.
 This site uses the 52.45% figure, while most others used the provisional result.

 -When some sites (especially government sites) post election results, they include invalid/blank votes in the final total.
 On this site, percentages are based on distribution among valid votes, unless otherwise noted.